Volunteer Train Crew Training Class

 - be willing to follow company policies, state statutes, and federal regulations

-- submit to and pass a pre-employment drug screening as well as random tests while operating as a crew member
+- submit to and pass a pre-employment drug screening as well as random tests while operating as a crew member for drug and alcohol use

 - pass medical, hearing, and vision testing